neilbrown/edlib/DOC/Developer/06-rendering.md

 - "scale" - should be a pair of values in format WIDTHxHEIGHT.
 If given, content will be scaled so that this many "points" will fit within the window.
-A "point" is one tenth of the size of an "M" which is stored (in the same WxH format) in the "scale:M" attrbiute which is set by the display pane.
+A "point" is one tenth of the size of an "M" which is stored (in the same WxH format) in the "scale:M" attribute which is set by the display pane.
    So if "scale" is "800x250" then text is scales so that least 80 M's fit across and 25 M's fit down.

+   Alternately "scale" can be a single integer in which can the standard scaling is multiplied by 1/1000th of that number.

 ### lib-renderline